Halford Capital

 Total Cost of Capital

-Beyond the interest rate, account for origination fees (1-5%), SBA guarantee fees (0-3.75%), closing costs, and any ongoing maintenance fees.
+Beyond the interest rate, factor in origination fees (1-5%), SBA guarantee fees (0-3.75%), closing costs, and any ongoing maintenance fees.
 A loan with a slightly higher rate but no origination fee may cost less overall than a lower-rate loan with a 3% upfront fee.

 7 Strategies to Get a Lower Rate

 1. Improve your credit score before applying.
-Even 20-30 points can move you into a lower pricing tier.
+Even 20 to 30 points can move you into a lower pricing tier.
 Pay down credit cards below 30% utilization, dispute errors, and avoid new hard inquiries.

 2. Offer collateral.
-If you have real estate, equipment, or receivables, pledging them as collateral can reduce your rate by 2-5 percentage points on the same product.
+If you have real estate, equipment, or receivables, pledging them as collateral can reduce your rate by 2 to 5 percentage points on the same product.

 3. Apply for the right product.
 Do not take a revenue-based advance at a 1.35 factor rate when you qualify for a term loan at 12% APR.
 Matching to the right product is the most impactful rate decision you can make.

 4. Negotiate.
 Most business loan rates are not set in stone.
-If you have strong financials, competing offers, or an existing relationship with a lender, ask for a rate reduction.
+If you have strong financials, competing offers, or an existing lender relationship, ask for a rate reduction.
 The worst they can say is no.

 5. Use a lending marketplace.
 When multiple lenders compete for your business, rates come down.
 A single application through a marketplace like Halford Capital generates multiple offers, giving you leverage.